Did a Police Officer Use More Force Than the Situation Required?

 - Their actions deprived you of a right guaranteed by the U.S. Constitution

-Both the individual officer and, in some cases, the City of New York can be held responsible.
+Both the individual officer and, in some cases, the municipality can be held responsible.
 Under the landmark Monell v.
 Department of Social Services decision, municipalities can face liability for government misconduct when a constitutional violation results from an official policy, a widespread practice, or a failure to train officers.
-The City of New York has paid nearly $800 million in NYPD misconduct settlements since 2019 alone — a figure that reflects both the scale of the problem and the viability of these claims.
+To illustrate the scale of what institutional liability looks like in practice: the City of New York has paid nearly $800 million in NYPD misconduct settlements since 2019 — a figure that reflects both the depth of the problem and the viability of Monell claims when the evidence supports them.

-In 2020, New York enacted one of the toughest use-of-force statutes in the country.
-Under the Eric Garner Anti-Chokehold Act, a police officer who uses a chokehold causing serious physical injury or death can be charged with a Class C felony, carrying a sentence of up to 15 years.
-Even in the absence of serious injury, chokeholds constitute a Class A misdemeanor.
-This law has direct implications for civil claims — its existence establishes that such conduct is prohibited under New York law, which strengthens your case.
+States vary significantly in how far they go beyond the federal baseline on use-of-force restrictions.
+New York enacted one of the toughest statutes in the country: the Eric Garner Anti-Chokehold Act, which makes it a Class C felony for a police officer to use a chokehold causing serious physical injury or death, carrying a sentence of up to 15 years.
+Even without serious injury, chokeholds constitute a Class A misdemeanor under New York law.
+This statute has direct implications for civil claims brought in New York — its existence establishes that the conduct is prohibited under state law, strengthening the case.
+If your claim arises in another state, the applicable state statutes will differ, and an attorney can identify what additional protections exist in your jurisdiction.

-The Numbers Don't Lie: Excessive Force in NYC
+The Numbers Don't Lie: What the Data Shows

 In FY 2024, NYPD had more tort claims filed than any other City agency — 9,249 total filings, up nearly 32% from the prior year.
-These trends aren’t evenly distributed across the city.
-Sixteen precincts showed increases of more than 50% in annual CCRB force complaints, and the four precincts with the most complaints — the 75th, 40th, 73rd, and 44th — are in communities that are overwhelmingly Black or Hispanic/Latino.
+These trends are not evenly distributed.
+Sixteen precincts showed increases of more than 50% in annual CCRB force complaints, and the four precincts with the most complaints are in communities that are overwhelmingly Black or Hispanic/Latino.

 What Evidence Matters in an Excessive Force Case?